victordanielteleco/automated-internet-speedtest-matlab/README.md

 This a small script to make automated internet test, it uses speedtest cli from ookla, shows you different stadistics and plots the values

-it is designed to run on windows, and will show you your internet adapter properties in the command line
+it is designed to run on windows 11 x64, and will show you your internet adapter properties in the command line, developed and tested in Matlab R2020a

 you can choose to export or not to export the figures and the table with the results, also you can export a csv to make stadistics outside matlab (in excel for example)